pbonato3/ProgettoStructBio/DOCS.md

 - **sets**        folder: that is the default location of training sets.
 - **img**         folder: containing some images collected during developement.
 - **tests**       folder: that is the default location of files used while performing tests during developement.
+- **results**	  folder: that is the default location of prediction results file.

 In sets files it is also stored lips_dataset.txt that is the high level dataset used for training.